 While it’s not exactly toxic to dogs, yeast dough expands in the stomach and can cause pain.
 It also produces alcohol as a by-product and may cause alcohol poisoning in your dog.

 Pets are curious and sometimes get into things they shouldn’t, so if your pup accidentally gets into the pantry, it’s best to consult your veterinarian.
 If you have a garden, be sure to properly block it off, as many leaves and stems contain harmful compounds.
 Continuous vomiting and diarrhea are often the first signs that your pet has eaten something toxic to dogs, but you won’t want to wait it out.
 These symptoms can worsen quickly, and your pet may experience hypoglycemia, muscle weakness, heart, kidney, or liver disease, seizures and in some cases, death from eating these foods.
 Cooking for your pup and sharing delicious food can be a bonding experience, but always do your research and be sure you’re giving him safe and healthy options.
-Perfect Paws CBD Dog Biscuits are a delicious and safe treat that will spoil your pet and boost his overall health.
+Perfect Paws CBD Dog Chews are a delicious and safe treat that will spoil your pet and boost his overall health.

 WebMD – Foods Your Dog Should Never Eat